soggybag/js-tutorial-slide-show/README.md

 ## Documentation

-To use this librar follow these steps.
+To use this library follow these steps.

 Download: `ms-slide-show.js` and `ms-slide-show.css`